Meta-Dusk/LanceApp/README.md

 ## Unintended Behaviors

-- You can run multiple instances of Miku, by just simply running the executable again; the result is a shocker, **Mikus Galore** (This is a bit buggy, but works, and may or may not use a lot of your pc's resources)
+- You can run multiple instances of Miku, by just simply running the executable again; the result is a shocker... **Mikus Galore!** (This is a bit buggy, but works, and may or may not use a lot of your pc's resources)